RESEARCH

 Learning is a lifelong journey and we are proud to have an active research arm that supports our programmes at the Centre for Health.

-We like to do research that is meaningful to families and communities, as opposed to research that we personally think is meaningful.
+We like to do research that is meaningful to families and communities.
 When we have a conversation with groups about a potential research project we always ask “What does good health mean to you?”
 Knowing the answer to that question ensures we are focused on your view of the world, not ours.
+What questions do you have about the health and wellbeing of your family or community?
+What do you think could be changed to enhance the lives of those around you?

 We have the academic and practical skills to perform robust, high-quality research.